wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

 This model resulted in an accuracy of about 70% when run against the test data.
+Not bad!
 Unfortunately, I didn't preserve sample outputs from this data.
 However, I do I have fun visualization to show what pattern the model found:

 <div style="margin-top: 4rem;"></div>